zyh-uaiaaaa/Mine-Extra-Knowledge/README.md

 **Dataset**

-[RAF-DB](http://www.whdeng.cn/RAF/model1.html#dataset) is aligned for Swin-T and is incorporated under the folder ./dataset
+[RAF-DB](http://www.whdeng.cn/RAF/model1.html#dataset) is aligned for Swin-T and should be incorporated under the folder ./dataset

+You can download the dataset from this [link](https://drive.google.com/file/d/1GiVsA5sbhc-12brGrKdTIdrKZnXz9vtZ/view?usp=drive_link)

 **Pretrained backbone model**

-Pretrained model is included in the code.
+Pretrained model should be included under the code directory and can be downloaded from this [link](https://drive.google.com/file/d/1GiVsA5sbhc-12brGrKdTIdrKZnXz9vtZ/view?usp=drive_link).

 **Train the model**